EmpowerPlastic/empowerchain/docs/tokenomics/overview.md

 ## Emission schedule

 The emission schedule is simply: linear emission over 12 years, starting at 200,000,000 $MPWR tokens and ending at 1,000,000,000 $MPWR tokens.
-Which means that the number of token emitted per year is 66,666,666.
+This means that the number of tokens emitted per year is 66,666,666.

 ![Total supply over 12 years](./total-supply.png)